wnstlr/SMERF/README.md

 - `IOU_AFL_MAFL_plots.ipynb`: plots for the IOU, AFL, and MAFL metrics.
 - `IOU-AFL-architecture-plots.ipynb`: plots for the IOU, AFL for different architectures.
+- `IOU-AFL_plots_adv.ipynb`: plots for the IOU, AFL for adversarially robust models.
 - `comparison-backgrounds.ipynb`: plots comparing cases with different background (black vs real)
 - `failures.ipynb`: plots for bucket-wise detials on failure cases (i.e low metric values)
 - `id_test.ipynb`: side-by-side comparison of feature attributions obtained from different model reasoning on the same input.